EtSH-C2H6S/TinkersAdvanced/Features.md

     > Tier 4 material that requires Lumium Ingot and blitz powder to obtain.Can only be molten by a foundry with a great amount of loss.
     > Capable of inflicting Shocked debuff , hurting nearby targets and giving user night vision as weapon material, provide a chance of dodging damage as armor material.
   * Blizz Enderium
-    > Currently Tier 4 material(Will be migrated to Tier 5 once Sublimery is added).
+  Tier 4 material(Will be migrated to Tier 5 once Sublimery is added).
 Inflicts Chilled debuff and will gain stat boost after long time of using.
   * Activated Chromatic Steel
-    > Top-rated Thermal compat material.
-Currently Tier 4.
-Includes a serie of powerful flux based modifiers.
+    > Top-rated Thermal compat material, now at Tier 4.
+Includes a series of powerful flux based modifiers.
 Crafted by alloying Basalz Signalum, Blitz Lumium, Blizz Enderium and Blaze Netherite.
 * Fuels
   * Pyrotheum
     > 3000℃ Fuel that resembles Pyrotheum in legacy Thermal Expansion mod.
 Crafted by alloying Blazing Blood, Refined Fuel and Creosote.